DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑C. Create an IAM role that has a policy that allows the necessary S3 actions.
 Configure the role's trust policy to allow the OIDC IP to assume the role if the sts.amazon.com:aud context key is appid_from_idp.

 - ##### 🔑D. Create an IAM role that has a policy that allows the necessary S3 actions.
-Configure the role's trust policy to allow the OIDC IP to assume the role if the auth.company.com:aud context key is appid_from_idp.
+Configure the role's trust policy to allow the <mark>OIDC IP</mark> to assume the role if the auth.company.com:aud context key is appid_from_idp.

 - ##### 🔑E. Configure the web application to use the<mark> AssumeRoleWithWebIdentity API operation</mark> to retrieve temporary credentials.
 Use the temporary credentials to make the S3 API calls.